cark/clojure-cli-portable/README.md

 - the cache\_key includes the project\_version in order to refresh the cache on clojure cli version change
 - cache file names are md5 based instead of crc based
 - we're purposefully ignoring ctrl-c, and let the JVM handle it.
+- added an experimental fix to [TDEP-120](https://clojure.atlassian.net/browse/TDEPS-120), as well as a new switch -Scp-jar that will force the creation and usage of a classpath jar

 ## Prior art
 I'm not the first one :